Constabulary, Detective Branch, C.I.B. & Victoria(n) Police Force badge history.

 Modern replicas and also older replicas

 exist for this badge and they normally have a modern "shiny" metal look to them.
-Have them tested by a jeweller.
+Test them for silver.
+Apparently, re-strikes

 was also a Chief Commissioner's "bullion" version of this "style" of badge made, using the letters "VP", crown and wreath;